AndraAlexa/NC-urban-CA/README.md

-This is the repository containing the source code, images and graphs and results for Natural Computing course projects.
+This is the repository containing the source code, images, graphs and results for Natural Computing course project.
 For this project Natalie Widmann and Andra Alexa worked together.
-The main focus of our project was to model urban development by using an urban CA grid.
+Our aim was to model urban development by using an urban CA grid.

 The repository is organized as follows:
 1. Folder Code contains the python files we developped